created May 29, 2019

 Jun 26, 2019

-HN thread titled Twitter has an algorithm that creates harassment all by itself that pointed too ... a tweet that was a part of a dreadful tweetstorm, which has to be the second worst way to make a web post.
+HN thread titled Twitter has an algorithm that creates harassment all by itself that pointed too ... a tweet that was a part of the dreadful tweetstorm, which has to be the second worst way to make a web post.
 The worst method is when users, for some unknown moronic reason, type a blob of text in an editor or something like that and then take a screen capture of the text and post the image in a tweet.
 It gets around Twitter's character limit per tweet.
-I guess that the tweetstorm and image blob text users have never heard of Blogger that launched in 1999.
+I guess that the tweetstorm users and the image-blob-text users have never heard of Blogger that launched in 1999.

 Anyway, back to some comments from the HN thread.